This is what a serged hem looks like up close:

 When you finish the hem, serge off of the edge of the fabric for about 6 inches.
 Cut off the thread “tail” about 3 inches from the fabric.

-Thread this serger “tail” onto a needle and work the tail back into the serged hem edge, thereby hiding it.
+Thread this serger “tail” onto a big eyed needle (I like to use a plastic needle that is used for knitting) and “stitch” the tail back into the serged hem edge, thereby hiding it.
 Clip your threads off.

 Ok, now if you’re using a sewing machine, you can duplicate this hem quite satisfactorily.